webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

    * The minimum maximum size of a uniform buffer is 64k
    * The minimum maximum size of a storage buffer is 128meg

-   By minimum maximum, there is a maximum size a buffer of certain type can be.
-For uniform buffers that maximum size is at least 64k.
+   By minimum maximum, there is a maximum size a buffer of a certain type can be.
+For uniform buffers, the maximum size is at least 64k.
-   For storage buffers it's at least 128meg.
+   For storage buffers, it's at least 128meg.
 We'll cover limits in [another article](webgpu-limits-and-features.html).

-3. Storage buffers can be read/write, Uniform buffers are read-only
+3. Storage buffers can be read/write, Uniform buffers are read-only.

    We saw an example of writing to a storage buffer in the compute shader example in [the first article](webgpu-fundamentals.html).

 ## <a id="a-instancing"></a>Instancing with Storage Buffers

-Given the first 2 points above, lets take our last example and change it to draw all 100 triangles in a single draw call.
+Given the first 2 points above, let's take our last example and change it to draw all 100 triangles in a single draw call.
 This is a use-case that *might* fit storage buffers.
 I say might because again, WebGPU is similar to other programming languages.
 There are many ways to achieve the same thing.